Welcome to The Spanish Cave, a place where work and play merge together to create joyful, meaningful–and therefore valuable–learning.

 THE CAVE: Twelve years ago, at the beginning of my teaching career, my boss walked me to my new room and explained my job quite succinctly: “Teach Spanish”.
 There was no curriculum, no book, nothing to follow–I was on my own.
 While some would be overwhelmed by such a task, I was excited to begin with a blank canvas.
 The idea of a Spanish Cave came several years later, when I was moved to a tiny classroom and we started calling it La cueva/The Cave.
 Have fun exploring the virtual version of this cave!

 Images of Spain, Mexico, Bolivia, Costa Rica, Guatemala, Peru, Chile, Dominican Republic, and Nicaragua.

 Table of Contents

-- Blog/Inspiration: my own personal rambling on language, along with formal letters to optional, language-related activities for the summer and other vacations
+- Other Posts: my own personal rambling on language, along with formal letters to optional, language-related activities for the summer and other vacations

 - Projects: project ideas- frequently updated

 - Museum: digital collection of students’ Spanish art/science/history museum exhibits

 - FAQ Page: frequently asked questions and answers about language